thomasWeise/aitoa/book/structure/searchOperators/README.md

 ### Example: Job Shop Scheduling

-We will step-by-step introduce the concepts of nullary, unary, and binary search operators in the sections of [@sec:metaheuristics] on Metaheuristics as they come.
+We will step-by-step introduce the concepts of nullary, unary, and binary search operators in the sections of [@sec:metaheuristics] on metaheuristics as they come.
 This makes more sense from a didactic perspective.